Mrsebastino/Mrsebastino/README.md

-### Awaiting result from the Code Institute
+### Full Stack Software Developer

-- 🔭 I’m currently working on ...Personal project
+- 🔭 I’m currently working at ...
+Soar
-- 🌱 I’m currently learning ...
-Full Stack on Udemy with added Node and React content

 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->